How To Cope With Anxiety Naturally: 5 Ideas To Try Now

 If it’s just general anxiety, I use my Anxiety Journal to do some mindfulness breathing and thought dumping, maybe choose something from the Triggers & Helpers list to redirect my attention.

-If I am worrying like crazy and feel restless, the absolute best way to deal for me is a short guided meditation and The Worry Workbook which I absolutely swear by.
+If I am worrying like crazy and feel restless, the absolute best way to deal with it is a short guided meditation and The Worry Workbook which I absolutely swear by.

 Can I change the situation?

 Am I avoiding something?

 How can I comfort and support myself?

 It’s silly how often you can find yourself worrying about something that is only in your head.

 Read more about this: Anxiety Journals and how they can help you

 If you can, talk to someone you trust.
 Sometimes people can give you valuable tips on how to cope with anxiety in your particular situation – they can see everything clearly and more rationally than you do.
 It’s you who’s stressed after all.

 Make sure the person is understanding and non-judgemental – you don’t need to listen to anything negative right now.